What should I do when I get my test?

 Want to do great on your next test?

 If you are just starting your academic career, you will be taking a LOT of exams of all different types.
-So learning how to write a test is a very valuable skills.
+So learning about test preparation and how to write a test is a very valuable skills.

 Keep these 17 tips in mind, and you are bound to ace it.